History of the England national football team: Taylor, 1990–93: "Best we forget"

-Venables: Euro 1996: Football comes home
+Venables, 1994–96: "Football comes home"

 Venables oversaw a much improved performance at the UEFA Euro 1996.
 As the hosts, England qualified automatically in a tournament that marked the 30th anniversary of the 1966 World Cup victory.
 England played all their matches at Wembley, and qualified from the first round as group winners.
-They recorded a famous 2–0 victory over Scotland, featuring a crucial David Seaman penalty save and an iconic Gascoigne goal.
+They recorded a 2–0 victory over Scotland, featuring a crucial David Seaman penalty save and an acclaimed Gascoigne goal.
 The Three Lions also recorded a 4–1 win against the Netherlands.

 In the quarter-finals, they won a penalty shoot-out for the first time in a match against Spain.
 England then lost a semi-final on penalties to Germany after drawing 1–1, with Gareth Southgate missing the decisive penalty in sudden-death when his penalty was saved by Andreas Köpke.
 Alan Shearer, who had taken over from Lineker as England's core centre-forward, was the tournament's top scorer with five goals.

 Due to tension between himself and the FA over the extension of his contract after the tournament, Venables announced in January 1996 that he would step down after the European Championship due to his focus on pending court cases.